FullByte/FullByte.github.io/docs/make/games/einhorn.md

 ## Play

 This section explains the actions in a players turn and how one game is played.
-One game may be as fast as 1min but can also take 10min depending on how fast one player looses all stones.
+One game may be as fast as 1min but can also take 10min depending on how fast one player loses all stones.
 Play 10 games for a standard match.

 ### Predict outcome or remain silent